 Additional items regarding the financial information included in this Presentation All financial figures included in this Presentation are unaudited, unless otherwise indicated.
 Performance indicators and ratios that we report in this Presentation, such as EBITDA, Adjusted EBITDA, Free Cash Flow and working capital are not financial measures defined in accordance with IFRS, U.S. GAAP or other applicable accounting standard and, as such, may be calculated by other companies using different methodologies and having a different result.
 Therefore, these performance indicators and ratios are not directly comparable to similar figures and ratios reported by other companies, nor should they be considered as an alternative to the historical financial results or other indicators of performance based on IFRS.
-Neither the Company nor any member of the Group takes any responsibility for the connection with its evaluation of the Group.
+Neither the Company nor any member of the Group takes any responsibility for the Recipient's decision to limit the scope of the information that it has obtained in connection with its evaluation of the Group.